atul799/Effective_Sales/Module2_Strategic_Sales_Planning/Lesson1/The_Strategizer_our_hub_for_sales_strategy.md

 achieving the goals defined in the corporate strategy.

 Well, any plan must have those elements I was talking about.
 And you can probably add more things like deadlines, and the teams, the pricing.
-You remember the ps of marking, that goes right into this, right?
+You remember the Ps of marking, that goes right into this, right?

 Your product, plans, the point of sale, the pricing, and all that.
 That all comes in any sales planning.

 But, again, I emphasize that it's very, very important that you understand, okay, the work that comes with purpose.
 I believe this product or this service will be important to the person I'm selling to.
-So once you have that, when you establish your plan about, okay, who's my consumer, to whom I'm selling, what I'm selling, to whom I'm selling, and what are the channels I'm using.
+So once you have that, when you establish your plan about, okay, **who's my consumer, to whom I'm selling, what I'm selling, to whom I'm selling, and what are the channels I'm using**.
 And what are the tactics or the tactical planning comes right after the strategy, the strategic planning.

 \>> And still talking about sales planning, which is very important for us in this discussion, what should sales manager observe when defining tactical sales activities, during this planning, during this process?